 Mylar tubing may melt leading to a house fire

 I also occasionally find mylar tubing venting a clothes dryer into the basement with a plastic container (see photo below).
 First, the tubing is incorrect if it is installed for more than 8'.
-Second, venting the clothes dryer into the basement takes the moisture out of the clothes that the dryer is drying and discharges that back into the home.
+Second, venting the clothes dryer into the basement takes the moisture out of the clothes in the dryer and discharges that moisture into the home.
 This creates an environment that is a fire-hazard (lint) and a mold-hazard (moisture).
-This type of vent also tends to get crumpled and therefore blocked.
-I've also seen the below pictured installation discharging into a garage; the same above hazards pertain but, with the vent terminating in a garage, carbon monoxide or a garage fire can readily enter the home via the vent.
+This type of vent also tends to get crumpled and, therefore, blocked.
+I've also seen the below pictured installation discharging into a garage; the same above hazards pertain but, with the vent terminating in a garage, carbon monoxide or a garage fire can readily enter the home via the vent as well.

 In the above photo, this seller has their dryer vent discharging into the basement (likely leading to excessive basement moisture or mold) plus the gas-fired water heater's combustion air intake and burner are within 2' of the dryer vent termination.
 The excessive moisture can allow for corrosion of the gas burner plus, since lint is flammable, it also presents a fire hazard.